 Hypoxis rigidula Baker is wide spread in South Africa, growing on grassy slopes up to 2300 m.
 It has flat, erect strongly ribbed hairy leaves and large yellow flowers.
 Photos by Cameron McMaster taken at Maclear.

 Hypoxis sp. #3 Argentina was obtained from Yucca Do Nursery.
 Photos taken July & August 2003 by Lee Poulsen.

 Hypoxis sp. was taken near Morgan Bay in the Eastern Cape by Mary Sue Ittner.

 Hypoxis spp. seen, but not identified in Australia.
+These species could now be considered Pauridia species.
 Photos taken by Mary Sue Ittner and Bob Rutemoeller.
 Photos 1-2 were taken at Porongurup National Park in Western Australia.
 The last photo was taken in the Grampians.